 Once the procedure is complete, you will likely need to stay in the hospital overnight, and in some cases possibly longer.
 This allows doctors and nurses to continue monitoring your vital signs, medications and progress.
 You will likely experience some discomfort from the incision for about one week, and you will need to arrange a ride home since driving isn’t allowed for at least one week after the procedure.

 Coronary angioplasty is a common, minimally invasive procedure that can help save your life if you suffer from CAD or have had a heart attack.
-With clinics and providers conveniently located throughout Southern Nevada, you have the comfort of knowing that HCPNV is always nearby for your premium healthcare needs.
+With clinics and providers conveniently located throughout Southern Nevada, you have the comfort of knowing that we are nearby for your healthcare needs.
 This includes putting you in only the best of hands with our award-winning cardiology team along with more than 310 primary care physicians and 1,700 specialists.
 To make an appointment, simply visit our contact page or go here.